-At December 31, 2021, our total debt increased to \$150.9 billion as compared to \$129.1 billion at December 31, 2020.
-Our effective interest rate was 3.6% and 4.1% during the years ended December 31, 2021 and 2020, respectively.
-The substantial majority of our total debt portfolio consists of fixed rate indebtedness, therefore, changes in interest rates do not have a material effect on our interest payments.
-See also "Market Risk" and Note 7 to the consolidated financial statements for additional information.
+At December 31, 2021, our total debt was \$150.9 billion, and during the year ended December 31, 2021, our effective interest rate was 3.6%.
+The substantial majority of our total debt portfolio consisted of fixed rate indebtedness, therefore, changes in interest rates did not have a material effect on our interest payments.
+See "Market Risk" and Note 7 to the consolidated financial statements for additional information.